-One study published in the Journal of Clinical Sleep Medicine found that 400 mg of caffeine, ingested 6 hours prior to bedtime, disrupted sleep quality, reduced sleep duration, and increased sleep latency.
 This is an important consideration if a workout or competition is in the evening and therefore, caffeine was consumed at a time that will likely carry over into bedtime.

 While caffeine consumption is generally recognized as safe, it is considered habit forming.
 You may know this from always “needing” your morning cup of joe.

 How caffeine is metabolized is an important thing to consider.
 It is thought that genetics plays a role in how one’s body metabolizes caffeine, and therefore the effect it may have on the individual.